-Eligibility: Student-athletes will follow all eligibility guidelines that are set forth by the National Association of Intercollegiate Athletics (NAIA), the Sun Conference (TSC) and the Mid-South Conference (MSC), in addition to the University's admissions requirements.
+Eligibility: Student-athletes will follow all eligibility guidelines that are set forth by the National Association of Intercollegiate Athletics (NAIA), the Sun Conference (TSC) and the Mid-South Conference (MSC), and Appalachian Athletic Conference (AAC) in addition to the University's admissions requirements.
 Whichever is the more stringent rule will be the guideline to follow.
 Students with an earned Bachelor's degree (and with remaining eligibility, i.e., seasons of competition and terms of attendance) will be allowed to participate in intercollegiate athletics at any NAIA school provided they are enrolled in and pursuing a graduate program, professional school or fifth-year - post-baccalaureate degree teacher education program.
 The graduate must be enrolled in a full-time class load as defined by the school at the time of participation, and to maintain eligibility status, the student must successfully complete the full-time class load as defined by the institution.

-In order to participate in athletics, undergraduate student-athletes must maintain a minimum 2.00 overall GPA and pass at least 24 credit hours within the last two full-time terms of attendance.
+In order to participate in athletics, undergraduate student-athletes must maintain a minimum 2.00 overall GPA and pass at least 24 credit hours within the last two full-time terms of attendance while showing progress toward their degree.